hashicorp/ghaction-terraform-provider-release/README.md

 This workflow automatically handles:

+- Checking out the Git repository using a Git reference in the `git-ref` input, or the `HEAD` of the default branch.
-- Installing the [Go](https://go.dev/) version specified in the `setup-go-version` input.
+- Installing the [Go](https://go.dev/) version specified in the `setup-go-version` or `setup-go-version-file` input.
 - Importing the GPG key for signing specified in the `gpg-private-key` secret input.
 - Downloading and using the `release-notes` artifact, if the `release-notes` input is enabled.
 - Running [Goreleaser](https://goreleaser.com/), which builds the provider for multiple platforms, creates a GitHub Release, and uploads release assets.

-Ensure all instructions have been followed on the [Publishing Providers page](https://www.terraform.io/docs/registry/providers/publishing.html), including setting up GPG keys in the [Terraform Registry](https://registry.terraform.io/).
+Ensure all instructions have been followed on the [Publishing Providers page](https://developer.hashicorp.com/terraform/registry/providers/publishing), including setting up GPG keys in the [Terraform Registry](https://registry.terraform.io/).

 To use the reusable workflow, update the `.github/workflows/release.yml` configuration to include the following: